CS340-21/oss/psherri1.md

 Project does not seem to be vulnerable.
 It is generating the Libpng file by using libraries in python.
 [Link](https://github.com/psherrill24/cross_platform_calc/blob/master/kivy-ios/recipes/libpng/__init__.py)

+## sprint 6
+No feedback given the repo is dead

 # LZwolf (Instance #282)

 ## Sprint 1